ivoa/lyonetia/src/docker/bnfparser/README.md

         sample
         syntax

-Because *&lt;stuff I haven't fixed yet&gt;*, you will need to set the load library path before running the BNF parser.

-    export LD_LIBRARY_PATH=/usr/local/lib

-If you don't run this first, then you will get the following error message when you try to run the parser:

-    bnfcheck: error while loading shared libraries: libBnfParser2.so.0: cannot open shared object file: No such file or directory

 The following command will run the parser, using the **copy** of the `adql.ebnf` grammar packaged in the container:

     bnfcheck '<query>' adql.ebnf

-The literal string `<query>` should matche the [top level term](src/adql.ebnf#L47) defined in the grammar, which indicates where in the grammar the parser should start matching the test queries.
+The literal string `<query>` should match the [top level term](src/adql.ebnf#L47) defined in the grammar, which indicates which grammar element the input should match.

 You can then enter test queries in the command line to see if they parse correctly: